DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 - Prepositional phrases
 - **Assessment (to be completed before class)**: Complete [**competency quiz #1**](https://docs.google.com/forms/d/e/1FAIpQLSd1cldpctwdJTJlC4eJqOiPe2hq6VhypLdo-yWyxUiVH4ml4g/viewform?usp=sf_link).
 - **Morphology and Vocabulary (to be completed before class)**: Memorize the meanings of prepositions and different cases that they take in the [vocabulary](https://lingualatina.github.io/textbook/vocabulary/03-place-and-time/) for Module 3.
-- **Reading (due before class)**: Read the sections on [prepositional phrases](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#prepositional-phrases), expressions of [place](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-place) and [time](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-time).
+- **Reading (to be completed before class)**: Read the sections on [prepositional phrases](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#prepositional-phrases), expressions of [place](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-place) and [time](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-time).
 - **Further practice (optional)**: Check out the [exercises](https://lingualatina.github.io/textbook/exercises/03-place-and-time/) related to expressions of time and place.

 ### Wednesday, October 14
 - Gerunds and gerundives
 - **Morphology and Vocabulary (to be completed before class)**: Memorize the nouns in the [vocabulary](https://lingualatina.github.io/textbook/vocabulary/03-place-and-time/) for Module 3 and familiarize yourself with formation of different forms of [gerunds](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/).
-- **Reading (due before class)**: Read the sections on [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/).
+- **Reading (to be completed before class)**: Read the sections on [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/) in the textbook and watch Prof. Smith's [short video](https://www.youtube.com/watch?v=JGMyfYfbaEc) on gerundives.

 ### Friday, October 16
 - Gerunds and gerundives (cont'd)